alican-k/github-user-search/README.md

 Example functional reactive application for demonstrating github api (github user search ordering by repository count).

-By using react, redux, redux-observables.
+By using react, redux, redux-observables, recompose.

 Always using functional components to get benefit from functional concepts.